 Many people would agree that we live in the age of computers.
-Computers and internet technology have literally changed the face of our planet and our every day routines.
-Computers, internet, and software are intertwined with nearly every industry on the planet and because of this those with a computer science degree have immense opportunity ahead of them.
-Granted they will be confined to a certain type of work–whether its coding, programming, or software/hardware design– but they can conduct this work across a vast variety of contexts.
+Computers and internet technology have literally changed the face of our planet and our everyday routines.
+Computers, the internet, and software are intertwined with nearly every industry on the planet and because of this those with a computer science degree have immense opportunities ahead of them.
+Granted they will be confined to a certain type of work–whether it’s coding, programming, or software/hardware design– but they can conduct this work across a vast variety of contexts.

 The industry is expected to grow by around 25% over the next decade, with growth in pay estimated at 73%.
 Recently graduated computer scientists can expect opportunities in teaching, self-employed contracting for companies that outsource tech positions, software engineering companies, technical support positions, computer technology sales positions, game designing, computer and mobile device app development, and many more.

 While some of these opportunities may require more than a simple computer science degree, they are still readily available with the right experiences, which can often be gained through undergraduate internships.
 Computers and the internet are only becoming more important as time goes on, so for any computer gurus out there–the computer science degree is a better choice than it ever has been before.

 A degree in psychology can take you many places, however, many look at some of the employment statistics of the industry and assume there are better paths to be taken.